bengisusaahin/bengisusaahin/README.md

 </a>

 <div align="left">
-A passionate Android developer from Turkey.
-With 3 years of IT experience, I've honed my skills as a creative and results-oriented full-stack web and mobile developer.
-My journey includes overseeing infrastructure and driving software projects.
-I'm an avid enthusiast of web, mobile, and game development, as well as UI /UX design and project management.
+Computer Science graduate with a passion for Android development.
+A fast learner with a creative mindset, dedicated to delivering high-quality work and seizing growth opportunities.

-- 🌱 I’m currently learning **Android Studio**
+- 🌱 I’m currently learning **Kotlin, Jetpack Compose**

 - 👨‍💻 All of my projects are available at [https://github.com/bengisusaahin?tab=repositories](https://github.com/bengisusaahin?tab=repositories)